 Vision’s liability package includes general liability cover under the Fire Services Act, Innkeepers Act (a statute to protect the property of guests), Rural Fires Act, Privacy Act, Human Rights Act, Health and Safety in Employment Act.

-The information provided in this editorial is intended as an outline only of the types of insurance cover you require and more information can be obtained by contacting us at Vision Insurance and we will talk to you about an affordable package suitable for the needs of your bed and breakfast operation.
+The information provided in this article is intended as an outline only of the types of insurance cover you require and more information can be obtained by contacting us at Vision Insurance and we will talk to you about an affordable package suitable for the needs of your bed and breakfast operation.

 David Rush firstname.lastname@example.org